Geonovum/KP-APIs/API-strategie-extensies/ext-geo.md

 ### CRS-negotiation

 The default CRS (Coordinate Reference System) for GeoJSON is WGS84.
-This is the global coordinate reference system that can b applied world-wide.
+This is the global coordinate reference system that can be applied world-wide.
 Due the datum and the tectonic displacements it is not accurate enough for local coordinate reference systems like ETRS89 (EPSG:4258, European), or RD/Amersfoort (EPSG:28992, Dutch).

 Since most client-side mapping libraries use WGS84, the W3C/OGC working group *Spatial Data on the Web* recommends to use this as the default coordinate reference system.
 Thus, spatial data can be mapped without any complex transformations.
 The API strategy caters for this supporting not only ETRS89 and RD/Amersfoort, but also WGS84 and Web Mercator (EPSG:3857).